 10. Competitive Landscape

 SF Compute is the closest business model analog: $40M raised at $300M valuation by applying idle capacity resale to GPUs [26].
-ProxyGate applies the same model to a broader market — APIs, skills, datasets, services, and digital products — with the addition of autonomous payments and a job board.
+Proxygate applies idle-capacity resale to API access, then adds the clearing ledger (metering, netting, settlement to both sides) and the curated finance and real-world data shelf around it.

 11. Roadmap